-Points Scoring Metric Notes 0 Locality has a written policy regarding the role of residents and businesses, schools and educators, institutional, nonprofit, faith-based communities veterans, and other stakeholders in coastal resilience.
+Points Scoring Metric Notes 0 a.
+Locality has a written policy regarding the role of residents and businesses, schools and educators, institutional, nonprofit, faith-based communities veterans, and other stakeholders in coastal resilience.
 Per locality staff, there is no written policy.
-0 CRS Locality has staff dedicated to public engagement on coastal resilience, including a standing committee that addresses coastal resilience as part of its work.
+For several of the below items, there are efforts in progress via One Hopewell.
+0 CRS b.
+Locality has staff dedicated to public engagement on coastal resilience, including a standing committee that addresses coastal resilience as part of its work.
 Per locality staff, there is a very active LAPC; however, it addresses all hazards, not coastal resilience specifically.
 0 CRS c.
 Locality holds at least one public meeting per year, including one in vulnerable resident areas to address coastal resilience issues and posts the results of the public meetings.
 For 75-150,000, at least two such public meetings per year; for 150,000+ at least three per year.
 Per locality staff, the locality does not hold at least one public meeting per year to address coastal resilience issues.
 0 CRS d.
-Locality informs and engages vulnerable population about coastal resilience by using website, social media, media serving people of color and minorities, and faith- based organizations to enable them to provide suggestions about issues and strategies.
+Locality informs and engages vulnerable population about coastal resilience by using website, social media, media serving people of color and minorities, and faith-based organizations to enable them to provide suggestions about issues and strategies.
 Per locality staff, the locality does not inform and engage vulnerable populations about coastal resilience using their website, social media, media serving people of color and minorities, and faith-based organizations to enable them to provide suggestions about issues and strategies.

-OVIDING COASTAL RESILIENCE INFORMATION TO THE PUBLIC:.
-1/ 4 Points
+5.2 PROVIDING RESILIENCE INFORMATION TO THE PUBLIC: 1/4 Points